 The TDSB has a number of policies and procedures in place to identify and prevent improper professional activities.
 To complement these policies and procedures and ensure protection against reprisals related to the reporting of suspected wrongdoing, the TDSB has introduced a reporting system that can be used by anyone to raise concerns about suspected wrongdoing by an employee of the TDSB.

 Reporting of Suspected Wrongdoing (Whistleblowing) policy

 Concerns about suspected wrongdoing by an employee of the TDSB should be raised through the reporting system.
 Examples of wrongdoing include:

 - Contravention of a federal or provincial act or regulation

 - An act or omission that creates danger to life, physical or mental health, safety or the environment

 - Mismanagement inconsistent with laws, regulations and Board policies, including waste of financial resources, abuse of managerial authority, mismanagement, or loss/theft of public assets

 - Financial fraud

 - Deliberate non-compliance with Board policies and procedures

-- Directing or counseling a person to commit any of the above
+- Directing or counselling a person to commit any of the above